sigasi/sigasi_insights/content/manual/rules/vhdl_entity_instance.md

 title: Linting Rules for Instances
 ---

-Sigasi Studio flags an error if the `entity` keyword is omitted in the instantiation of an *entity*.
+Sigasi Studio flags an error if the `entity` keyword is omitted in the instantiation of an *entity* (rule 198).

 Note that when instantiating a *component*, the keyword `entity` and the library name are not used.